 Without clear compulsory attendance laws, homeschooling is flourishing legally.
-As a rule, Mexican family homeschool without significant interference from the government.
+As a rule, Mexican families homeschool without significant interference from the government.

-The Mexican constitution states in Article 31 that it is an obligation of every Mexican citizen to have their children to attend either public or private institutions in order to receive proper education.
-The obligation of parent to have preschool, primary
+The Mexican constitution states in Article 31 that it is an obligation of every Mexican citizen to have their children attend either public or private institutions in order to receive a proper education.
+The obligation of parents to have preschool, primary

 and secondary education is further stated in Article 4 of the General Law of Education.

-In regards to testing and higher education, there is a loophole which seems to have been used by some homeschooling families.
-The National Institute for Adult Education (INEA by its Spanish acronym) is able to test pupils older than 15 years who for one or another reason have been out of the school system.
+In regards to testing and higher education, some homeschool families have been able to find an exception.
+The National Institute for Adult Education (INEA by its Spanish acronym) is able to test pupils older than 15 years who for one or reason have been out of the school system.
 INEA test results and educational processes can be recognized by higher education institutions, allowing the entrance of pupils not coming from the school system to higher education.
-Such cases are however, rare.
+Such cases are, however, rare.